+Practicum opportunities entail a commitment to fall and spring semesters.
+There may be limited opportunities for students to continue through the following summer.
 Each semester, several doctoral students in Counseling Psychology and related fields complete practica at the UCS.
-To qualify for practicum, a student must be enrolled in a University of Iowa doctoral degree program and in a practicum course within his or her academic department.
+Additionally, the UCS provides training to students enrolled in the UI M.S.W. program.
+To qualify for practicum, a student must be enrolled in a University of Iowa practicum course within his or her academic department.

 We train in a manner consistent with the University of Iowa Human Rights Policy http://www.uiowa.edu/~our/opmanual/ii/03.htm.
 Our training program will provide the opportunity and requirement for trainees to acquire and/or deepen their competence to work with people who represent a full range of diverse identities, including the range of sexual orientations and gender identities.
 All of our trainees are required to engage in learning about the range of multicultural competencies, and trainees must demonstrate willingness to serve people who represent the full range of identities.
 Refusal to engage in these efforts, or in the case of internship, failure to reach the exit criteria identified for the competencies, may result in dismissal from the program.

 Julie Madison Corkery, Ph.D.